 We are excited to announce that this week ISET will be hosting a second delegation representing the Norwegian School of Economics in Bergen.
-A four-day program is planned starting on April 3, which includes anti-corruption seminars, public discussions, and site visits to relevant public institutions and businesses.
+A four-day program is planned to start on April 3, which includes anti-corruption seminars, public discussions, and site visits to relevant public institutions and businesses.

 The aim of the current phase in our collaboration with NHH is to develop a dual degree program in energy and environmental economics.
 The project is supported by Norway’s Ministry of Foreign Affairs and the Norwegian Centre for International Cooperation in Education (Senter for internasjonalisering av utdanning (SIU)).
 SIU funding will also provide ISET students and faculty with the opportunity to spend some time on the NHH campus in Bergen, participate in research seminars, and take advanced courses that are not available at ISET.